sreenidhiramanuja/Order-Accession-Numbers/README.md

 # Order-Accession-Numbers
 This is a maven project to order **Accession Numbers**.
-   -  Master/Tag 2.0_WedEndPoint provides with web interface
+   (i)  Master/Tag 2.0_WedEndPoint provides with web interface
-   -  Tag 1.0_CmdLine provides only command line interface
+   (ii) Tag 1.0_CmdLine provides only command line interface

 ## To Build the project
 1. Download the zip or clone the project